segmentstream-com/segmentstream-com.github.io/_docs/integrations/onesignal.md

 ### <a name="0"></a>Introduction
 ------
-Using DigitalDataManager, you can fully integrate OneSignal with your site.<br />
+Using SegmentStream, you can fully integrate OneSignal with your site.<br />
 [OneSignal Documentation](https://documentation.onesignal.com/docs/web-push-sdk-setup-https)

 > We recommend that you first fully transfer your site to https.
 In this case, the process of subscribing to push notifications for your users will be easier.

->Before configuring the integration in the DigitalDataManager interface you need to install 3 files to the root of your site.<br/>
+>Before configuring the integration in the SegmentStream interface you need to install 3 files to the root of your site.<br/>
 For details, see the [OneSignal documentation](https://documentation.onesignal.com/docs/web-push-sdk-setup-https#section-2-upload-required-files)

 To configure the OneSignal integration: